-This section compares credit relevant information regarding International Finance Facility for Immunisation with other supranationals rated by Moody's Investors Service.
-It focuses on a comparison with supranationals within the same rating range and shows selected credit metrics and factor scores.
+This section compares credit relevant information regarding the International Finance Facility for Immunisation with other supranational entities rated by Moody's Investors Service.
+It focuses on a comparison with supranationals within the same rating range and shows the relevant credit metrics and factor scores.

-As discussed previously, due to its lack of paid-in equity, capital adequacy analysis is of limited applicability in IFFIm's case.
+As discussed previously, due to its lack of paid-in equity, capital adequacy analysis is of limited applicability for IFFIm.
 The European Financial Stability Facility, which relies on guarantees from its members to back its debt issuance, is another example of a supranational issuer operating with no paid-in capital.
 In both cases, intrinsic financial strength assessment is based solely on our liquidity factor score and receives a smaller weight in determination of the preliminary rating range, with member support becoming the primary rating factor.

 Our 'very high' assessment of IFFIm's liquidity reflects the institution's ability to obtain debt financing at low cost, as indicated by the narrow spreads of its actively traded bonds.
-Although lower than those of EFSF, ESM and CEB, IFFIm's 7-year average bond-implied rating compares favourably to the Aa1-Aa3 median and is several notches above those of CDB and NADB.
+Although lower than those of EFSF, ESM and CEB, IFFIm's seven-year average bond-implied rating is in line with the Aa1-Aa3 median and is somewhat higher than those of CDB and NADB.
 Conversely, IFFIm's debt service coverage ratio is somewhat weaker than those reported by its peers, which can be partially attributed to its front-loaded debt issuance program.